Compute three-phase instantaneous active and reactive powers

 Control and Measurements/Measurements

-The Power (dq0, Instantaneous) block computes the three-phase instantaneous active and reactive powers from a periodic set of three-phase voltages and currents expressed in the dq0 reference frame.
-These formulas perform the calculations:
+The Power (3ph, Instantaneous) block computes the three-phase instantaneous active power P (in watts) and reactive power Q (in vars) associated with a periodic set of three-phase voltages and currents.
+These formulas are used to perform the calculations:

 With these formulas, a current flowing into an RL circuit produces a positive P and a positive Q.